 This is the essence of Openness, unconditional acceptance of our own and others’ being.

 The second thing I noticed was a lopsided emphasis on openness, specifically mindfulness meditation as as way to “…cultivate an attitude of loving kindness, or of concern, or of compassion, toward people.”
-I have nothing against mindfulness and believe it is a great practice, but aligning compassion with mindfulness is one of several misconceptions about compassion we’ve identified in popular culture.
+I’m a big fan of mindfulness, but aligning compassion with mindfulness is one of several misconceptions about compassion.

 Goleman was vague about what comes next, saying, “this has the effect of priming the circuitry responsible for compassion within the brain, so that you are more inclined to act that way when the opportunity arises.

+So how do you get from “inclined to act” to real behaviors?
 What does it mean to act on compassion?
-What are the behaviors and strategies to live out Openness, Resourcefulness, and Persistence?
-How do you measure it and teach it?
-I hope Goleman’s book offers more actionable strategies and I’m excited to read it.
+What are the behaviors and strategies to actually live out Openness, Resourcefulness, and Persistence?
+How do you measure it and teach it? .

-Meanwhile, check out ORPO, our proven behavioral technology for compassion in leadership, outlined in my book, Conflict Without Casualties: A Field Guide for Leading With Compassionate Accountability, and taught in our Leading Out of Drama and Compassion Mindset programs.
-Contact us to start practicing compassion today.
+We have a solution.
+Check out ORPO, our proven behavioral technology for compassion in leadership, outlined in my book, Conflict Without Casualties: A Field Guide for Leading With Compassionate Accountability, and taught in our Leading Out of Drama and Compassion Mindset programs.

 Copyright Next Element Consulting, LLC 2020